 Address: St2084, 85354 Freising, Germany

-The Weltwald Freising samples so many trees of different species (above four hundred species) in a land space of about one hundred land areas.
-The first of these trees were cultivated in the year 1987.
+The Weltwald Freising is a perfect weekend trip.
+Here, you can be surrounded by over four hundred different kinds of trees in a space of about one hundred hectares.
+The first of these trees was cultivated in 1987.

-What are your favorite things to do in Freising?
+What are the best things to do in Freising on a rainy day?

 During rainy days, a day trip to Freising isn’t complete without going to Freising Cathedral, which is perched atop a hill.
 As one of the most historic sites around the town, tourists should give it a visit and view its magnificent architecture no matter the weather.

 Which historic sites should I visit when in Freising?

 There are so many things to see and do in Freising, Germany, that it can be difficult to pick just a few attractions, especially when looking for historic sites.
 However, you should not miss Mariensäule, which was erected in 1638.